aditj/CovertHateSpeechClassification/README.md

 ```
 data/: Directory to store the dataset and results
 data/input: Directory to store intermediate variables
+data/input/spsa: Directory to store the SPSA parameters
 data/client_datasets: Directory to store client datasets
 data/logs: Directory to store logs
+data/logs/experiment1: Directory to store logs for experiment 1
 data/plots: Directory to store plots

 ```